Episcopal Church of the Epiphany of San Carlos, California: Outreach and service

 The Church of the Epiphany has active outreach and service activities within its own parish, within the San Francisco Bay Area, the United States, and internationally.
 There are too many such activities, and they change too frequently, to be listed here: a complete list is found at the church web site.
-But an example of each of these include:
+But an example of each of these includes:

 Local parish work: Lay Eucharist ministers bring communion to homebound or hospitalized parishioners.

 Bay area work: The Interfaith Hospitality Network (IHN) at program brings shelter, meals and support services to families without homes.
 Churches of several different faiths participate in this program.
 The families in the program are housed at Epiphany for a one to two week stay, in rotation with other churches.

 National Outreach: Each year the Church of the Epiphany sends its youth on a mission trip to grow spiritually and engage in service.
 Before 2006 these trips went to Mexico, but since then missions have involved been coordinated with the Group Workcamps Foundation, and have involved home-repair projects such as roofing and painting, for low-income people living in U.S.

 International service: Epiphany supports human rights by signing and mailing letters supporting prisoners of conscience and victims of torture.
 Information for the letters is obtained through human rights organizations such as Amnesty International and Human Rights Watch.